PratikMaitra/Sym_chk/README.md

 ```bash
 !pip install https://huggingface.co/pmaitra/en_biobert_ner_symptom/resolve/main/en_biobert_ner_symptom-any-py3-none-any.whl
 ```
-The model requires the installation of the open-source spacy package along with the above model.
+The model requires the installation of the open-source spacy package along with the above.

 A sample use case is presented below.
 ```python